On effective models of regular black holes inspired by higher-derivative and nonlocal gravity: Introduction

-With respect to the models with more than four derivatives in the action or with nonlocal form factors, most of the solutions found in the literature are in the linear approximation~\cite{Newton-MNS,Newton-BLG,BreTib1,BreTib2,Nos4der,Nos6der,Frolov:Poly,Frolov:Exp,Boos:2018bxf,Boos:2020ccj,Buoninfante:2020qud,Buoninfante:2018xif,Kolar:2020bpo,Heredia:2021pxp,Accioly:2016qeb,Head-On,Tseytlin:1995uq,SiegelEtAl,Edholm:2016hbt,Buoninfante:2018xiw,Buoninfante:2018rlq}.\footnote{For a recent discussion on nonlocal modifications of the Kerr metric in the linearized and nonlinearized limits, see~\cite{Frolov:2023jvi}.} The study of the theory in the Newtonian limit is certainly interesting, for it gives the large-distance behavior of the metric---which should coincide with the asymptotic limit of the non-approximated solution.
+With respect to the models with more than four derivatives in the action or with nonlocal form factors, most of the solutions found in the literature are in the linear approximation~\cite{Newton-MNS,Newton-BLG,BreTib1,BreTib2,Nos4der,Nos6der,Frolov:Poly,Frolov:Exp,Boos:2018bxf,Boos:2020ccj,Buoninfante:2020qud,Buoninfante:2018xif,Kolar:2020bpo,Heredia:2021pxp,Accioly:2016qeb,Head-On,Tseytlin:1995uq,SiegelEtAl1,SiegelEtAl2,SiegelEtAl3,Edholm:2016hbt,Kilicarslan:2018yxd,Buoninfante:2018xiw,Buoninfante:2018rlq}.\footnote{ See also, e.g.,~\cite{Kilicarslan:2019njc,Dengiz:2020xbu,Kolar:2021rfl,Kolar:2021uiu,Kolar:2023gqi} and references therein for considerations of exact solutions, and~\cite{Frolov:2023jvi} for a recent discussion on nonlocal modifications of the Kerr metric.} The study of the theory in the Newtonian limit is certainly interesting, for it gives the large-distance behavior of the metric---which should coincide with the asymptotic limit of the non-approximated solution.
 The small-distance behavior of the linearized solutions has also been the subject of intensive studies, and it was shown that the modified Newtonian potential is bounded and the curvature scalars are regular in most of the higher-derivative theories.
 To be more precise, all models of the type~\eq{action-0} with nonzero $F_1(z)$ and $F_2(z)$ have a finite Newtonian potential~\cite{Newton-MNS,Newton-BLG}; while if $F_{1,2} (z)$ are nontrivial polynomials (i.e., the action has six or more derivatives) the model admits a regular Newtonian-limit solution, without singularities in the curvature invariants~\cite{BreTib1}.
 The generalization of these statements to nonlocal theories can be found in~\cite{Nos6der}.
 Basically, what is important for the absence of singularities is the UV behavior of the form factors~\cite{BreTib2,Nos6der}.
 If $H_{1,2}(z)$ in~\eq{nonlocal-ff} is such that $F_{1,2}(z)$ behave like a polynomial of degree $N$ at high energies (like in the cases of Kuz'min and Tomboulis form factors~\cite{Kuzmin,Tomboulis}), the nonlocal theory reproduces the regularity properties of the corresponding (local) polynomial model.
 If $F_{1,2}(z)$ grow faster than any polynomial (for large $z$), not only the curvature invariants are regular at $r=0$, but so are all the invariants that are polynomial in derivatives of curvature tensors (collectively known as {\it curvature-derivative invariants}~\cite{Nos6der,Giacchini:2021pmr,BreTibLiv}).
 For the detailed consideration of curvature-derivative invariants, see~\cite{Nos6der,Giacchini:2021pmr}.

 Even though the linear version of the theory does not seem to be the appropriate setting to investigate whether higher derivatives could resolve the singularity, it has been speculated that the solution of the full nonlinear theory might be regular as well.
 It was even ventilated that close to $r=0$ the gravitational field may be weak enough so that one could trust the linearized solution in a small region around the origin~\cite{Li:2015bqa}---or, under certain circumstances, from far away up to the origin~\cite{Buoninfante:2018rlq}.